-- e.
-The Dean's office will forward the tenure and/or promotion dossier to APT for review.
-APT members will review all materials. - f.
-Voting on tenure and/or promotion will be conducted in accordance with the SON Bylaws.
-A vote by ballot to "recommend" or "not recommend" will be taken at a meeting of APT.
-The recommendation of APT will be forwarded to the Dean's office and will include the results of the vote.
-A copy of APT's recommendation will be sent to the candidate. - g.
-The Dean will review the candidate's dossier, the APT Committee's summary of the external reviews, and APT's recommendation. - h.
+- h.
 The Dean will prepare a recommendation and notify the faculty member in writing. - i.
-The Dean will then forward the recommendation along with the required documentation to the appropriate university administrators, as outlined in the current Redbook.
-The university will follow the process as written in the Redbook through final approval by the Board of Trustees. - j.
-Addition of New Material: A faculty member may add newly available material as evidence and request a review by APT and the Dean.
+The Dean will then forward the recommendation along with the required documentation to the appropriate university administrators, as outlined in The Redbook.
+The university will follow the process as written in The Redbook through final approval by the Board of Trustees. - j.
+Addition of New Material: A faculty member may add newly available material as evidence and request a review by the APT Committee and the Dean.
 This must occur before the file is forwarded to the designated University administrators. - k.
-Access to the File: The candidate may examine any substantive material in the promotion file but shall not be informed of the identity of evaluators. - Appeals: Any appeals will be in accordance with the established grievance resolution of disagreements procedures described in The Redbook (Section 4.2) The request must be filed on or before the 10th working day following written notification of the SON recommendation to the candidate. - m.
+Access to the File: The candidate may examine any substantive material in the promotion file but shall not be informed of the identity of evaluators. - Appeals: Any appeals will be in accordance with the established grievance resolution of disagreements procedures described in The Redbook (Section 4.2).
+The request must be filed on, or before, the 10th working day following written notification of the SON recommendation to the candidate. - m.
 Withdrawal from the Process: - i.
 A faculty member is required to apply for promotion and tenure according to the University designated timeline as noted in The Redbook (Section 4.2.2). which includes any extensions granted.
 A candidate may not withdraw from the required tenure review process. - ii.
 If the candidate exercises the option of withdrawing from early promotion/tenure consideration, the process halts, and no recommendation is forwarded from the SON. - 2.
 Promotion to Assistant Professor Term: - a.
 Faculty member should notify the supervising Dean of intent to apply for promotion.
-A discussion of intention and readiness should occur. - a-b.
+A discussion of intention and readiness should occur. - b.
 Promotion begins with a letter from the faculty member to the Dean.
-The Dean must receive the request for consideration for promotion with a copy to the chair of APT to be considered in the upcoming academic year.

-Dates for steps of all reviews can be found in Appendix A. - b.c.
-The Dean, the chair of the APT Committee, the supervising dean, and the SON Human Resources consultant will meet with the faculty member to - discuss the promotion review process.

-e.d.
-Components of the promotion file include: current CV, a personal statement outlining the evidence that criteria for promotion have been met, AWP for periods under review, annual performance reviews, published works and manuscripts under review, successful grant applications and award letters, honors, letters of recommendation, list of courses taught, evaluations of teaching, summary table of student evaluations, peer evaluations, list of service/clinical practice activities by periods under review, and other documentation the faculty member would like to add.
+The Dean must receive the request for consideration for promotion with a copy to the chair of the APT Committee to be considered in the upcoming academic year.
+Dates for steps of all reviews can be found in APPENDIX A. - c.
+The Dean, the chair of the APT Committee, the supervising dean, and the SON Human Resources consultant will meet with the faculty member to discuss the promotion review process. - d.
+Components of the promotion file include: Current CV, a personal statement outlining the evidence that criteria for promotion have been met, AWP for periods under review, annual performance reviews, published works and manuscripts under review, successful grant applications and award letters, honors, letters of recommendation, list of courses taught, evaluations of teaching, summary table of student evaluations, peer evaluations, list of service/clinical practice activities by periods under review, and other documentation the faculty member would like to add. - d.
+The faculty member will submit the promotion file to the Dean's Office. - e.
+APT members will review all materials.